 Over the years, 4 mines had been constructed.
 Unfortunately, a flood in 1915 put an end to Juneau’s gold era after three mines had been destroyed.
 Today these are known as:

-- AJ Mine (book a tour and explore original mining equipment and underground tunnels that were used by the miners)
+- AJ Mine (book a tour and explore original mining equipment and underground tunnels)

 - Last Chance Mining Museum & Historical Park (features a 3D glass map, underground exhibits, world’s largest air compressor)

 - The Historic Treadwell Mine (the mine was closed in 1922 and is now preserved as a historic site).

 Further reading: The Founding of Juneau, Alaska